Idomass/binary_structs/README.md

         # Even more generated code
         pass

-class BufferWithSize(NewBinaryStruct):
+class BufferWithSize(BinaryStruct):
     pass
 ```
-`NewBinaryStruct` is not added to the global variables, so you don't need to worry about referencing it.
+`BinaryStruct` is not added to the global variables, so you don't need to worry about referencing it.
 This is necessary for allowing the `super()` syntax, and for keeping the original class intact.

 ### TypedBuffer and BinaryBuffer